 North Middlesex's version of "The Big Three" will be counted upon for leadership and more this season.
 Seniors Kim Morgan and Maddie Balassie along with junior Mackensey Farina are captains and each brings their own skill set to the table.
 "Kim will play both point and shooting guard and is a great shooter but also uses her speed to get to the basket often," said Murphy.
 "She is in her third year on varsity and keeps improving every day.
 Her perimeter defense along with nearly unlimited range makes her a complete player.

-"Maddie is also in her third year on varsity and gives us another player
+"Maddie is also in her third year on varsity and gives us another player who can knock down a shot from anywhere in the gym.

 A four-way battle is going on for the last two starting spots.
 Senior Ashley Rosko and junior Elena Beauregard are fighting for the guard spots while senior Sam Lynch and junior Marissa Amichetti are trying to grab the forward position.
 "Ashley had a really good summer and has improved her game quite a bit," said Murphy.
 "She has good vision at the point and knowledge of our system.
 Ashley is a very good shooter, but is more a traditional pass-first point guard.